swe-fall-2024/soundbytes/README.md

 1) git clone this repository, soundbytes, into a desired directory through the terminal
 2) cd into this repository from the terminal
+3) git checkout merged-frontend (for the most up-to-date functionality)

 ## Run SoundBytes